 As our efforts started being noticed and more people wanted to join our initiative, we understood that it was time to formally organize our team.
 Valerie Lugo, a human resources professional, entrepreneur and business expert, joined NAP to help us organize into a formal non-profit.
 This step gave NAP a sustainable model for the challenges and opportunities coming for us.
 As NAP embarked into deeper conversations with leadership and supporters, we were being confronted with technical aspects outside of our own engineering capabilities.

 Here is where we formed an advisory panel of recognized Nuclear Industry leaders to help us navigate a world that was new to us.
-Luis Reyes, Carmen Bigles, Paul Murphy and Juan Cajigas formed our advisory group and guided us in matters related to regulations, project development and industry applications.
+Eddie Guerra, Luis Reyes, Carmen Bigles, Paul Murphy and Juan Cajigas formed our advisory group and guided us in matters related to regulations, project development and industry applications.
 We called this team the Advisory Board.

 The TRAIN of OPPORTUNITIES